CalebQ42/stupid-backend/README.md

 - [ ] User count
 - [ ] User accounts
   - I need to do some research on security to make sure I'm not leaking passwords everywhere
+  - Two types of Users:
+    - Global users.
+Can be used across multiple apps
+    - App Users.
+There to keep track of user count.
+Links to a global account if wanted
 - [ ] User uploaded data
 - [ ] Access application data
 - [ ] Send crash reports